 How is the disease treated?

-What are the side effects of treatment?
+What are some side effects associated with treatment?

-WG is a very serious disease, and its treatment carries significant risks.
+GPA is a very serious disease, and its treatment carries significant risks.
 However, treatment is life-saving for almost everyone when the diagnosis is made in a timely fashion and appropriate treatment instituted.
 This includes regular monitoring of disease activity and possible medication toxicity.

 Prior to recognizing effective therapy in the 1970s, half of all patients with this illness died within 5 months of diagnosis.
-Today, more than 75% of treated patients are alive at least eight years later.
-For many people with WG, long term survival has been seen with many also being able to lead relatively normal lives.
+Today, more than 80% of treated patients are alive at least eight years later.
+For many people with GPA, long term survival has been seen with many also being able to lead relatively normal lives.
 If past is prelude to the future, ongoing research will lead to further discoveries and even better treatment.

 © Copyright 1995-2014 The Cleveland Clinic Foundation.
 All rights reserved.

 Can't find the health information you're looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 10/21/2010…#4757
+This document was last reviewed on: 2/18/2014...#4757